Ezequielbv/U_TypeScript_TodoList/README.md

-# U_TypeScript_TodoList
+# TypeScript To-Do List list ✅

-First small project using TypeScript
+## First small project using TypeScript 🚀

 Created a ToDo list using TypeScript working with the DOM, the Lib Compiler, aknowleging Non-Null Assertion Operator